s0lari/Hornets-Nest/README.md

 https://www.malwarearchaeology.com/logging

-A good little program that audits your computers logging capabilities against best practices.
+A good little program that audits your computers logging capabilities against best practices as well as numerous other functions.

 https://www.imfsecurity.com/why-log-md